Rider's Guide Text Page - Access Services : ASI

 11 – 20 1:00 – 2:30

-21– 30 1:30 – 3:00
+21 – 30 1:30 – 3:00

-30+ 2:00 – 3:30+
+30 + 2:00 – 3:30+

-You should be aware that our busiest weekday times to take a trip are:
+Our Busiest Times: You should be aware that our busiest weekday times to take a trip are:

-> Mornings from 7am–10am
+Mornings from 7am–10am

-> Afternoons from 12pm–4pm
+Afternoons from 12pm–4pm

 Canceling Your Trip: If you want to cancel a scheduled trip, please call the reservation number at least two hours before your pick-up time.
 Please call as soon as you realize you must cancel your trip.
-If you cancel your trip less than two hours before your scheduled pick-up time, this will be recorded as a Late Cancellation, which has the same effect as a No Show.
-For No Show information, see pages 49–50.
+If you cancel your trip less than two (2) hours before your scheduled pick-up time, this will be recorded as a Late Cancellation, which has the same effect

 Reasonable Modification Requests:

-To request a reasonable modification, such as Beyond the Curb service (see page 46), a customer must complete a Reasonable Modification Request Form.
+To request a reasonable modification, such as Beyond the Curb service (see page 46), a rider must complete a Reasonable Modification Request Form.
 Please call Customer Service at 1.800.827.0829 and choose option 6 to request a Reasonable Modification Request Form.

-Access may deny requests for modifications where:
+Access may deny requests for

-1. Granting the request would fundamentally alter the nature of Access’ services, programs, or activities;
+Granting the request would fundamentally alter the nature of Access’ services, programs, or activities;

-2. Granting the request would create a direct threat to the health or safety of others;
+Granting the request would create a direct threat to the health or safety of others;

-4. Granting the request would cause an unreasonable financial or administrative burden.
+Granting the request would cause an unreasonable financial or administrative burden.

-For more information visit accessla.org or contact the Reasonable Modification Coordinator at 213.270.6159 or by email at RMC@accessla.org.
+Coordinator at 213.270.6159 or by email at

 > Where’s My Ride